candacecodes/rails-airbnb-clone/README.md

 Coding experience: 5 weeks learning backend and frontend development.
 No prior experience.
 Learned Rails.

-Project motivated by: Class project.
-AirBNB setup was complex enough to be an interesting project.
+Project motivated by: Class project

 Forked from original code, @jlorenc1, my partner for this project.